Here’s what it means and what you can do.

 First thing to know is that these changes are proposals — not the law.
 We hope you’ll learn more about them and tell the Planning and Sustainability Commission (PSC) what you think.
 Any new rules must be adopted by City Council before they become effective.
 And before adoption, they are refined and changed based on public testimony, as well as PSC and City Council amendments.

-Second, these proposals do not require you to sell your land or do anything to your property.
+Second, these proposals do not require you to sell your house or do anything to your property or home.
+They would only apply if you add to your existing house or build a new unit on your land.

 We’re here to help

-We want to help you understand the proposal and how it may affect you and your property.
+This is complicated stuff.
+So, we want to help you understand the proposals and how they may affect you and your property.
 You can:

 - Call the Helpline at 503-823-0195.
-Friendly staff will look up your address and tell you how the proposal would affect your property.
+Friendly staff will look up your address and tell you how the proposals would affect your property.

 - Look up your address on the Map App to find out what rules apply now and what could be proposed.